open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/pg_dump.html.md

 -n schema \| --schema=schema
 :   Dump only schemas matching the schema pattern; this selects both the schema itself, and all its contained objects.
 When this option is not specified, all non-system schemas in the target database will be dumped.
 Multiple schemas can be selected by writing multiple `-n` switches.
 Also, the schema parameter is interpreted as a pattern according to the same rules used by `psql`'s`\d` commands, so multiple schemas can also be selected by writing wildcard characters in the pattern.
 When using wildcards, be careful to quote the pattern if needed to prevent the shell from expanding the wildcards.

-:   Note: When -n is specified, `pg_dump` makes no attempt to dump any other database objects that the selected schema\(s\) may depend upon.
+    > **Note** When -n is specified, `pg_dump` makes no attempt to dump any other database objects that the selected schema\(s\) may depend upon.
 Therefore, there is no guarantee that the results of a specific-schema dump can be successfully restored by themselves into a clean database.
     > **Note** Non-schema objects such as blobs are not dumped when `-n` is specified.
 You can add blobs back to the dump with the `--blobs` switch.

 -N schema \| --exclude-schema=schema